 One previously hidden memory came to the forefront after reading Sushree Diya Om’s post, titled Hare Krishna.
 We had a copy of a book which I believe was the Bhagavad Gita.
 I used to stare at some pictures in that book with a deep sense of amazement and awe.
 I didn’t know why.
 They were colorful and evocative, but other than that, there was no logical reason for a 6 year old to be so captivated by the images.
 But, they had a profoundly hypnotic quality for me.
 One of these images showed a staircase descending into hell.
 Each descending stair had a negative attribute such as greed, envy, or anger carved in it, a human figure that gradually turned demonic as he was pulled down each step by demons who had lassoed chains to his neck.
 The ascending stairs said spiritual knowledge, sense control, and other positive attributes until arriving at what looked like the gates of heaven.

-The other image showed the process of Samsara and the lifecycle of a human.
+The other picture showed the process of Samsara and the lifecycle of a human.
 I was so entranced by this picture, especially the image of the soul leaving the dead body.
 It was as though I was in a trance, staring at this photo while the whole world around me melted away.
-It’s what I imagine chess players feel like when they are deeply contemplating their next move.
+It’s what I imagine chess players feel like when they are profoundly contemplating their next move.

 Of course, this could have all been made up in my head.
 I saw what I wanted to.
 If you have noticed, Swamiji usually leaves room for doubt too.
-Perhaps I’m giving myself too much importance, and am seeing what I want to see.
-Even if that’s the case it means my desire to do a Sadhana like this was strong enough that I hallucinated this YouTube video.
+Perhaps I’m giving myself too much importance and am seeing what I want to see.
+Even if that’s the case, it means my desire to do a Sadhana like this was strong enough that I hallucinated this YouTube video.
 Despite that, I steadfastly believe in what I saw and that it was a message, an invitation to begin learning the Lalita Sasaranama.
 Swamiji works in mysterious ways.

 This was my first experience of that divine play.